phpstan/phpstan/website/src/writing-php-code/phpdocs-basics.md

 [^phpdocs]: Only the `/**` style comments are supported because they're represented [with different tokens](https://www.php.net/manual/en/tokens.php) (`T_DOC_COMMENT`) by the PHP parser and only this token type is supposed to represent a PHPDoc.

+[Learn more about PHPDoc types »](/writing-php-code/phpdoc-types) you can use in the tags described below.

 Methods and functions
 ----------